learn-co-students/map-readme-python-data-science-intro-000/README.md

 ### Introduction

 In the last section, we saw how we select a subset of a list by iterating through a list of elements to select only those that match a certain criteria.
-In this lesson, we learn how to use the `map` function not to select a subset of elements, but to alter each element in a similar manner.
+In this lesson, we learn how to use the `map` function not to return a subset of elements, but to alter each element in a similar manner.

-### First solve it for one element
+### First Solve For One Element

 Imagine that we have a list of names.